Arlo and Janis by Jimmy Johnson for April 03, 2014

 • Reply

-Saucy1121 Premium Member about 10 years ago
+Saucy1121 Premium Member over 10 years ago

 Scratch off a little bit of bark (using your fingernail or a knife depending on how thick the bark is).
 If there’s green underneath, give it a little longer.
 If there’s brown, play Taps.